benparsons/matrix-notes/faq/refresh-v2/questions/unanswered-questions.md

 > so yes, most belong to other users
 > just like gmail.com belongs to google and hotmail.com to microsoft
 > but you can send messages from one to the other

-Spec related points

-* what's an MSC
-* what is the process for adding spec proposals

 Make a list of things to compare to, then make a separate page?